DeclanChidlow/AutoMod-site/src/docs/commands/owner/override.md

 og_description: AutoMod's override command usage documentation.
 ---

-Allows you to run any command regardless of your server permissions.
+The override command allows running any command regardless of the user's current permissions.
 It will be automatically disabled 5 minutes after your last interaction with AutoMod.

-Usage: `/override`
+Usage: `/override [enable|disable]`

+Aliases: `sudo`, `doas`